 FelCor Lodging Trust (NYSE: FCH), a real estate investment trust, went public in 1994.
 FelCor owns a diversified portfolio of primarily upper-upscale and luxury hotels that are located in major and resort markets.
-FelCor partners with leading hotel companies to operate its 61 hotels, which are flagged under globally recognized names and premier independent hotels.
+FelCor partners with leading hotel companies to operate its hotels, which are flagged under globally recognized names and premier independent hotels.

 - Organic Growth - we invest in our core portfolio to enhance our assets’ long-term performance and achieve favorable returns on invested capital.

 We have made significant progress toward achieving the objectives of our strategic plan.

-- From December 2010 to December 2012, we sold 19 hotels (including 10 hotels in 2012), for total gross proceeds of $429 million (our pro rata share was $387 million).
+- Since December 2010, we have sold 28 hotels (including five hotels sold in 2013 and four sold in January 2014), for total gross proceeds of $627 million (our pro rata share was $580 million).